 Note to Prospective Students

 Funded positions are reserved for admitted PhD students based on availability of funding.
 Please do not email me requesting a RA position before you have applied to a U-M PhD program.
-You may notify me after you apply so I can look for your application, but do not expect an immediate response as the admissions process takes time.
+You may notify me when you apply so I can look for your application, but please be patient because the admissions process takes time.
 Undergraduate or MS research opportunities may be available without financial support; feel free to send a resume and cover letter describing your interests.
-However, I cannot reply to all inquiries, as I receive multiple per day.
+Unfortunately, I cannot sponsor visas for internships for international students.
+Note that I cannot reply to all inquiries, as I receive multiple per day.